Smart Apartments go well beyond devices, they’re a new approach to the entire multifamily experience.

 When a regular apartment complex is being built, contractors start by making two phone calls: One to the electric company and the other to the water company.
 For a smart apartment building, you will need to make a third call: the IoT company.

 Smart apartments are wired with connectivity from the beginning.
 It starts with installing an IoT network that connects building automation systems, management, residents, smart devices, and outside services.
-Connectivity includes WiFi, smart sensors, smart HVAC, smart access control and a system management dashboard.
+Connectivity includes WiFi-as-a-service, smart sensors, smart HVAC, smart access control and a system management dashboard.

 Connectivity allows property managers to collect data from the building as a whole, not just individual apartment units.
 This helps them make better decisions to run their buildings more efficiently and effectively.